How to use a BEEC

-The Australian Government Department of Industry, Science, Energy and Resources maintain one BEEC per building.
+The Australian Government Department of Climate Change, Energy, the Environment and Waters maintain one BEEC per building.
 However, we recognise that there may be circumstances when BEECs and NABERS ratings expire at different times or when owners or lessors need to update a BEEC to sell, lease or sublease parts of a building not previously covered.

 A BEEC can contain one NABERS rating for the building but have multiple TLA ratings depending on the areas that the Building owner is wishing to offer for lease or sale.
 The BEEC can be updated with these areas at any time if the building owner wishes to proceed with this approach; alternatively the Building owner may capture the entire building even if they are only offering certain areas.

 Although we have streamlined the application process the Building Owner can still achieve their BEEC in various methods depending on their individual circumstances which include: